 Tip: New scholarships are being added pretty much every day.
 Don’t check online for scholarships once and think that is enough!
 I would recommend checking once a week for any new opportunities.

-Another great way to find out about scholarships for high school seniors is to meet with someone from the financial aid office when you are on a college campus visit.
+Another great way to find scholarships for high school seniors is to meet with someone from the financial aid office when you are on a college campus visit.
 The financial aid office at colleges expects these meetings to happen and should be more than happy to meet with you, a prospective student, about the real cost of attending their school/university.

 You might also like: Use College Visits to Gain Scholarship InfoAre you wondering how to find scholarships for college?
 Use these tips!
 Click To Tweet